FastyBird/viera-connector/docs/Home.md

 ## Connector

-A connector is an entity that manages communication with Panasonic Viera televisons.
+A connector is an entity that manages communication with Panasonic Viera televisions.
 It needs to be configured for a specific device interface.

 ## Device